Our History

 On November 12, 1941, Lieutenant Colonel Donald G. Stitt was assigned to Perrin Field and assumed command as the first Commanding Officer of Perrin.
 Major Warren continued to serve as the field project officer.

-The Water TowerFirst civilian employees came to Perrin Field on November 3, 1941.
-One secretary.
-Ms. Dorothy Parrigan was hired for the Commanding Officer, and two telephone operators.
-This made up the first hiring.
-At that time, there were 17 officers and 6 enlisted men at Perrin.
+The first civilian employees came to Perrin Field on November 3, 1941.
+One secretary, Ms. Dorothy Parrigan was hired for the Commanding Officer, and two telephone operators came on board.
+By this time, there were 17 officers and 6 enlisted men at Perrin.

-The finance department was opened on November 17, 1941, and four days later handled the first payroll payments direct to the enlisted men.
-As the first barracks were completed, they were used as field headquarters.
+The finance department opened on November 17, 1941, and four days later handled the first payroll payments direct to the enlisted men.
+Soon after the first barracks building was completed and was used as field headquarters.

 Perrin Field headquarters building was not ready for occupancy until January 17, 1942.
 Up to then, the various headquarters functions were carried on in the crowded and unheated barracks.

-Colonel Elmer Daniel Perrin was an Army Air Corps officer since 1918, he was killed on June 2, 1941, in a crash of a B-26 Medium Mitchell Bomber.
-He was on a test flight from the Glenn L. Martin plant near Baltimore, Maryland.
+Colonel Perrin had been an Army Air Corps officer since 1918, he was killed on June 2, 1941, in a crash of a B-26 Medium Mitchell Bomber.
+He was on a test flight from the Glenn L. Martin plant near Baltimore, Maryland where he was assigned as military liaison to the manufacturer.

-A continuing stream of officers and enlisted men came to Perrin Field with the strength leaping from 617 to 4,280 enlisted by December 1, 1942.
-Tents had to be erected for temporary use, due to the available barracks were quickly filled with the influx of troops.
+A continuing stream of officers and enlisted men came to Perrin Field with the strength growing rapidly from 617 to 4,280 enlisted personnel by December 1, 1942.
+The quick troop strength outpaced barracks availability and tents had to be erected for temporary use.

-As Perrin Field continued its operations, many problems were ironed out and the field, like most Army Air Corps, was adjusting to the vast expansion necessitated by the country’s entry into World War II in the Pacific.
+As Perrin Field continued its operations, operational problems were ironed out and the field, like most Army Air Corps facilities, was adjusting to the vast expansion necessitated by the country’s entry into World War II in the Pacific.

 The ever-increasing number of cadets graduated in each class of Perrin Field was evidenced of Perrin’s contribution to the war effort following Pearl Harbor attack.

-Perrin Field was deactivated on November 30, 1946 after graduating 10,000 flight students.
-The base was reactivated on April 1, 1948.
-Perrin Field resumed an essential element to National Defense as the Korean War heated up.
+Perrin Field was deactivated on November 30, 1946, after graduating over 10,000 flight students.
+The base was then reactivated on April 1, 1948 and Perrin Field resumed an essential element to National Defense as the Korean War heated up.
 Many changes came from involvement in the Korean War 1950-1953.

 The Active Years